SARA (State Authorization Reciprocity Agreements) Process for Resolving Complaints and Conflicts

 4.4 Responsibilities for Resolving Complaints

 a.
-Institutions operating under SARA policies shall provide their and SARA’s Complaint resolution policies and procedures to all students taking courses under SARA policies.
+Institutions operating under SARA policies shall provide their and SARA’s complaint resolution policies and procedures to all students taking courses under SARA policies on the institution’s website and in the institution’s catalog or equivalent information provided either in print or electronically to students when they enroll.

 b.
 Initial responsibility for the investigation and resolution of Complaints resides with the Institution against which the Complaint is made.
-Further consideration and resolution, if necessary, is the responsibility of the SARA State Portal Entity and other responsible agencies of the Institution’s Home State (see the following sections: Complaint Resolution Processes and Section 2.5 herein).
+Further consideration and resolution, if necessary, is the responsibility of the SARA State Portal Entity and other responsible agencies of the Institution’s Home State (see Section 4.5).

 c.
 The State Portal Entity is responsible for conducting the investigation and resolution of Complaints that are not resolved at the institutional level.
 The SARA State Portal Entity may enlist the assistance of other responsible entities in the State in carrying out the work of Complaint resolution.
 EXPLANATORY NOTES: If a Home State does not currently handle investigations and consumer protection for all of its Distance Education providers, will the Home State need to start doing that?
 Yes.
 SARA centralizes primary responsibility for problem-solving in the Home State, therefore the Home State needs to be prepared to handle a larger volume of communication and issues for its domiciled, SARA-participating providers, even as its work with providers based in other States decreases.
 See federal rules for possible additional requirements.